module Cat.Instances.Free whereGraphs and free categories🔗

 identification.
 The most involved case is actually when the lists are

-empty, in which case we must show that is-nil(xs)
+empty, in which case we must show that is-nil(xs)2 implies that

 but it must be over an arbitrary identification